Simple Mapo Tofu Recipe

 Add ground Sichuan pepper and stir.
 In a small bowl, mix together the cornstarch and water to make a slurry.
 Add the slurry to the wok or skillet and stir gently to thicken the sauce.

-Vegetarian or vegan Adaptation Tip
+Vegetarian or Vegan Adaptation Tip

 To make a vegetarian or vegan version, replace the ground pork with mushrooms or a plant-based meat.
 Substitute chicken stock with vegetable stock.
 Alternatively, omit the pork and use tofu exclusively, but reduce the amount of seasoning and condiments.